Anticline: Types

 An overturned anticline is an asymmetrical anticline with a limb that has been tilted beyond perpendicular, so that the beds in that limb have basically flipped over and may dip in the same direction on both sides of the axial plane.
 If the angle between the limbs is large (70–120 degrees), then the fold is an "open" fold, but if the angle between the limbs is small (30 degrees or less), then the fold is a "tight" fold.
-If an anticline plunges (i.e., the anticline crest is inclined to the Earth's surface), it will form Vs on a geologic map view that point in the direction of plunge.
+If an anticline plunges (i.e., the anticline crest is inclined to the Earth's surface), it will form Vs on a geological map view that point in the direction of plunge.
 A plunging anticline has a hinge that is not parallel to the earth's surface.
 All anticlines and synclines have some degree of plunge.
 Periclinal folds are a type of anticlines that have a well-defined, but curved hinge line and are doubly plunging and thus elongate domes.

 Folds in which the limbs dip toward the hinge and display a more U-like shape are called synclines.
 They usually flank the sides of anticlines and display opposite characteristics.
 A syncline's oldest rock strata are in its outer limbs; the rocks become progressively younger toward its hinge.
 A monocline is a bend in the strata resulting in a local steepening in only one direction of dip.
 Monoclines have the shape of a carpet draped over a stairstep.

 An anticline that has been more deeply eroded in the center is called a breached or scalped anticline.
 Breached anticlines can become incised by stream erosion, forming an anticlinal valley.

 A structure that plunges in all directions to form a circular or elongate structure is a dome.
 Domes may be created via diapirism from underlying magmatic intrusions or upwardly mobile, mechanically ductile material such as rock salt (salt dome) and shale (shale diapir) that cause deformations and uplift in the surface rock.
 The Richat Structure of the Sahara is considered a dome that has been laid bare by erosion.

 An anticline which plunges at both ends is termed a doubly plunging anticline, and may be formed from multiple deformations, or superposition of two sets of folds.
 It may also be related to the geometry of the underlying detachment fault and the varying amount of displacement along the surface of that detachment fault.

 An anticlinorium is a large anticline in which a series of minor anticlinal folds are superimposed.
 Examples include the Late Jurassic to Early Cretaceous Purcell Anticlinorium in British Columbia and the Blue Ridge anticlinorium of northern Virginia and Maryland in the Appalachians, or the Nittany Valley in central Pennsylvania.